amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 1. State
 =======================================

-The state specifies the distribution of phases, species and pressure in the system.
+The state specifies the distribution of phases, species and pressure that are stored on the discrete mesh.
 Generally, there can be multiple phases (e.g. gaseous, aqueous, etc), and each is comprised of a number of components (section 2.2).
 Additionally, each phase may carry a number of trace species.
 The tracers are assumed to have no impact on the thermodynamic and transport properties of the phases, but may be involved in chemical processes (Section 2.5).

 Each state component must be labeled and defined in terms of physical properties: mass density, viscosity, and diffusivity (Section 4.6).
 Boundary conditions must be specified along the entire surface bounding the computational domain (Sections 3.3, 3.6, 3.10 and 4.3).
+Volumetric source terms, used to model infiltration (Section 3.7) and other loss processes, are defined for each state, if applicable.

-Tracers are labeled and defined interms of their carrier phase and group memebership, as necessary to support the chemistry model (Section 5).
+Tracers are labeled and defined in terms of their carrier phase and group memebership, as necessary to support the chemistry model (Section 5).
 In particular, the "total concentration" (Equation 5.5) is the weighted sum of all tracers in the the tracer group "Total".
 This is the only group of tracers that actually moves with the phase.
-Other tracer groups include minerals and surface complexation, and are carried in the state but do not move with the flow (see Section 5).
+Other tracer groups include minerals and surface complexation; they occupy a slot in the state but do not move with the flow (see Section 5).
+Tracers may have volumetric sources as well, and like component sources their specification requires a region, strength and distribution functional.

 * "state" (list) can accept lists for named components (COMP), `"add tracer`" (list) to add a tracer, or lists for boundary conditions (BC).
 Also a label specifies the dominant component, and a string array is used to specify groups of tracers

-  * COMP (list) can accept values for the carrying phase name (string), mass density (double), viscosity (double) and diffusivity (double). `"initial data`" is a list to specify the instructions for constructing the intial state profile
+  * COMP (list) can accept values for the carrying phase name (string), mass density (double), viscosity (double) and diffusivity (double). `"initial data`" is a list to specify the instructions for constructing the intial state profile, and SOURCE (string) is a list to specify a set of volumetric sources.

     * IC (list) can accept a number of lists, the name of each list corresponds to the label of a defined region (REGION), or the special denotation of `"default`".  `"default`" instructions will be used to fill the complement of the sum of the named regions.